felipeardilac/adaptcast/README.md

 The purpose of this lib is to train and evaluate a state space reconstruction adaptive models for time-series prediction.
 Using DEAP GA as optimization engine to calibrate the hyperparameters of the model

 # EXAMPLE 1: HOW TO RUN AN ADAPTIVE OPERATOR
-First you have to wonload
+First you have to download
 numpy, pandas, matplotlib and sklearn
 ```
 >pip install --upgrade numpy